Applying for Aid

 |ENTERING STUDENTS Priority Filing Dates|

 The FAFSA, a free application, is required for citizens and permanent residents of the United States who wish to apply for federal student aid, including federal grants, loans, and work-study.
 The FAFSA is also used to apply for state funds.

 Use Berklee's federal school code—002126—when you complete the online application at the Federal Student aid website.

 Once you have submitted your FAFSA, you and your parents may be required to send additional information to ensure the accuracy of FAFSA data.
 Approximately one-third of students who apply for federal aid are selected for verification.
 If you need to submit additional documents to our office, we will send an email to your preferred email address informing you of what we need.

 Complete the CSS Profile

 Most forms of Berklee funding, including but not limited to need-based aid, require filing the CSS Profile in the initial year.
-Berklee strongly recommends U.S. citizens and permanent residents to file the CSS Profile for all types of institutional need-based aid including merit.
+Berklee strongly recommends that U.S. citizens and permanent residents file the CSS Profile for all types of institutional need-based and merit-based aid.

 Use Berklee's CSS school code—3107—when you complete the CSS Profile at the college board website.